Everest Base Camp Luxury Trek

 • Excess baggage charge(s)

-• Private transportation except what is mentioned in the What Is Included section
+• Private transportation, except what is mentioned in the What’s in Included section

-• Extra night accommodation in Kathmandu and Pokhara because of early arrival, late departure, early return from the mountain (due to any reason like natural disaster and your own problems) than the scheduled itinerary Lunch and evening meals in Kathmandu (and also in the case of early return from the mountain than the scheduled itinerary) International flights
+• Extra night accommodation in Kathmandu and Pokhara because of early arrival, late departure, early return from the mountain (due to any reason like natural disaster and your own problems) than the scheduled itinerary.

 • Travel and rescue insurance